stream-pi/essential-actions/twitch/README.md

 - Raid
 - Unraid
 - Add stream marker
+- Toggle slow mode
+- Toggle subs-only mode

 ### TODO

-- Toggle slow mode
 - Toggle followers-only mode
-- Toggle subs-only mode
-- Toggle emotes-only mode

 ## Running locally

-Copy the `Java-Twirk` and the `twitch-xxx-action` jar files from the `PreBuiltPlugins` directory to your Stream-Pi server plugins' directory.
+Copy the `Java-Twirk` from the `Dependencies` directory and the `twitch-xxx-action` jar files from the `PreBuiltPlugins` directory to your Stream-Pi server plugins' directory.